S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v3/challenges.md

 1. **Fault Detection and Recovery**
    - P: Detecting when cache servers go down and send the requests to other servers
-   - A: Heartbeat for detection and using the load balancer to divert requests to other servers while new ones are instantiated
+   - A: Heartbeat for detection and using the load balancer to divert requests to other servers while new ones are instantiated.
+This is done using our server side events module, if it does not hear an update by a timeout set by the user the node is marked as failed.

 2. **High Availability**
    - P: Ensuring a video can alway be streamed even if the latency takes a hit
    - A: A second load balancer watching the first to take over on failure and any cache server can serve any video.
+HAproxy is what we use as a load balance to ensure reliability.

 3. **Load Balancing**
    - P: Distribution of requests to caches servers to ensure reduced latency and lower network usage
    - A: Using a Combination of sharding and request count per server to drive the video request to a cache serve that is most likely to already have it.
+Also done by HAproxy.